Consider this glossary an aperitif to prepare your palate for what’s to come.

 This Peruvian vegetable looks like a potato, tastes like an apple, and sweetens like maple syrup.
 Along with xylitol, it’s another alternative sweetener that is making appearances at a more frequent clip.

-Zaalouk is the smokey Moroccan salad (or spread depending where you find it) made from eggplant, tomatoes, and spices.
+Zaalouk is the smokey Moroccan salad (or spread depending on where you find it) made from eggplant, tomatoes, and spices.
 It’s the perfect vehicle for pita, and with time, it’ll roll off the tongue as easily as hummus.